goodloop/autoware_auto_mirror/docs/installation/lgsvl.md

   - Click on the wrench icon for the Lexus vehicle
   - Change the bridge type to `Ros2NativeBridge` (Dashing: `ROS2 Native`)
-  - In the `Sensors` box, copy and paste the content of the `lgsvl-sensors.json` [file](https://gitlab.com/autowarefoundation/autoware.auto/AutowareAuto/-/blob/master/lgsvl-sensors.json) located at the root of the AutowareAuto repository
+  - In the `Sensors` box, copy and paste the content of  [`lgsvl-sensors.json`](https://gitlab.com/autowarefoundation/autoware.auto/AutowareAuto/-/blob/master/lgsvl-sensors.json) located at the root of the Autoware.Auto repository

 The above steps are a modified version of the
 [LGSVL documentation](https://www.lgsvlsimulator.com/docs/autoware-auto-instructions/#run-simulator-alongside-autowareauto)